Sathvik21S21Rao/Adobe-Round3-Challenge/README.md

 ## Features

-- **User Mamagement**
-   Users can sign up or log in to access/upload documents with features as described below.

 - **PDF Upload & Folder Organization**
   Upload PDFs and keep them neatly grouped by folders for better management and quick access.